touchlab/CrashKiOS/README.md

 Thin library that provides symbolicated crash reports for Kotlin code on iOS.
 Currently implemented for Crashlytics and Bugsnag.

+> ## **We're Hiring!**
+>
+> Touchlab is looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
+Come join the remote-first team putting KMM in production.
+[More info here](https://go.touchlab.co/careers-gh).

 ## The Problem

 Kotlin's design has obviously been influenced by Java.
 In Java, exceptions